sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-PNG-Bare-Neuclei/README.md

 <hr>
 <br>
-In this experiment, we have used the simple UNet Model
+In this experiment, we used the simple UNet Model
 <a href="./src/TensorflowUNet.py">TensorflowSlightlyFlexibleUNet</a> for this Cell Segmentation Model.<br>
 As shown in <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>. you may try other Tensorflow UNet Models:<br>